 This course attracted over 2,000 enrolments in its first month on OpenLearning.
 Beyond email marketing and search engine optimisation, the course was widely shared through learners’ personal channels and professional networks, with some learners posting their completion certificates on social media and encouraging others to enrol.

 The ‘Interpersonal and Human Relations’ course landing page (left) and course homepage (right).

-The facilitators of this course consistently respond to learner comments and post regular course announcements which keep learners in the loop, even after they have completed the course.
+The facilitators of this course are experts in the field who consistently respond to learner comments and post regular course announcements which keep learners in the loop, even after they have completed the course.
 This is a great way to build a learning community, and it’s exactly what OpenLearning is all about.
-Learners can access all learning communities that they’re part of via their OpenLearning profile.

-The ‘Mindful Emotion Coaching’ course landing page (left) and the course announcements page which is regularly updated by facilitators (right).
+The ‘CS101: Programming and Computational Thinking’ course landing page (left) and the course announcements page which is regularly updated by facilitators (right).